 In SOMA you play the role of Simon, a young man who we meet at the start.
 Right off the bat, we can see that he is suffering from sort of accident and is scheduled for a brain scan to see what’s going on with him.
 Sounds simple, right?
 Sure, it does, until that brain scan turns out into something else.
 Something else that warps your entire world and sends you, spiraling out of control as you start to question what exactly is going on and why you end up where you do, the desolated underwater facility of PATHOS II.
 If I was to describe what PATHOS II was like, just imagine the underwater city of Rapture from Bio Shock, meets the cold and uninviting setting of Dead Space’s Ishimura and you’ll have a good idea.

-SOMA is played in a first-person perspective, you never seen the character you play directly, but you eventually see his hands.
+SOMA is played in a first-person perspective, you never see the character you play directly, but you eventually see his hands.
 Game-play is handled by navigating and interacting with your surroundings as you attempt to unravel the story surrounding PATHOS II and well, your existence there.
 As you progress through the game, you’ll experience a number of different encounters, such as being chased by creatures or solving a puzzle to progress further into the game.
 And while this is a survival game, it handles being killed differently than other games.
-For example, if you’re damaged by a creature, it doesn’t simple kill you and roll the game over credits.
-Instead Simon goes into what I called “limp mode”.
-You get slower, and get one more change to get away from whatever just caused you harm and hopefully you’ll be able to find something to heal yourself.
-But take another hit in that state and then it actually will be game over.
+For example, if you’re damaged by a creature, it doesn’t simply kill you and roll the game over credits.
+Instead, Simon goes into what I called “limp mode”.
+You get slower and get one more chance to get away from whatever just caused you harm and hopefully you’ll be able to find something to heal yourself.
+If you take another hit in that state and then it actually will be game over.
 That all said, it feels sort of like cheating in a sense, as you never truly feel like you’re in danger as you can simply get a redo vs having to reload the game and starting over again.

-Thanks to the extraordinary job of the visual and audio simulation, the eerie effects and the visual ques such as your vision suddenly becoming blurry or even the sound of your heart picking up pace, all done in a satisfying and very convincing way.
-In the matter that it was handled, it provided a sense of helplessness, however it wasn’t done randomly but instead in the most opportune times.
+Thanks to the extraordinary job of the visual and audio simulation, the eerie effects and the visual cues such as your vision suddenly becoming blurry or even the sound of your heart picking up the pace, all done in a satisfying and very convincing way.
+In the matter that it was handled, it provided a sense of helplessness, at the most opportune times.
 But the winner here is just the vast environment that you traverse through.
 Sure the game is handled in an underwater hell, it simply looks stunning.
-While SOMA doesn’t feature any sort of jump scares, something I expect a lot of, it wasn’t need as I found my heart pulsing several times through out my game-play, with nothing other than the aforementioned ques.
+While SOMA doesn’t feature any sort of jump scares, something I expect a lot of, it wasn’t needed as I found my heart pulsing several times throughout my game-play, with nothing other than the aforementioned quest.

-It was if my mind was preparing me to get scared, yet at the same time I was expecting it at the same time.
-Regardless, the audio and visual are top-notch.
+It was if my mind was preparing me to get scared, yet at the same time, I was expecting it at the same time.
+Regardless, the audio and visuals are top-notch.
 And since I played this on a somewhat medium to high-end PC, I was able to enjoy the game at max settings via 1080p@60fps.
-However there were times where the game either loaded a new section or when I moved between rooms and a new effect, such as water rising and lowering that caused my fps to spike occasionally.
-Short of that it was a high frame rate experience.
+However, there were times where the game either loaded a new section or when I moved between rooms and a new effect, such as water rising and lowering that caused my fps to spike occasionally.
+Short of that, it was a high frame rate experience.

-SOMA provides a worth while gaming experience that simply has to be played, regardless if you’re a fan of survival horror titles.
-There’s just so many things that the game does right, while providing an emotional roller-coaster that doesn’t let up.
+SOMA provides a worthwhile gaming experience that simply has to be played, regardless if you’re a fan of survival horror titles.
+There’s just so many things that the game does right while providing an emotional roller-coaster that doesn’t let up.
 Nope one bit, and if you play long enough and manage to complete the game, you’ll understand exactly what I mean.
-However if there was anything I had to fault with the game, it would be with Simon.
+If there was anything I had to fault with the game, it would be with Simon.
 I never felt any kind of attachment to him and frankly never cared about him.
-In fact he came off more of a child who was pissed off that things didn’t go his way, hell I felt more remorse for the NPC’s I encountered and ultimately either tortured and or killed (on accident).
+To me he came off like of a child who was pissed off that things didn’t go his way, hell I felt more remorse for the NPC’s I encountered and ultimately either tortured and or killed (on accident).